Two-dimensional space

 Euclidean space has parallel lines which extend infinitely while remaining equidistant.
 In non-Euclidean spaces, lines perpendicular to a traversal either converge or diverge.

 A two-dimensional space is a mathematical space with two dimensions, meaning points have two degrees of freedom: their locations can be locally described with two coordinates or they can move in two independent directions.
-Common two-dimensional spaces are often called planes, or, more generally, surfaces.
+Common two-dimensional spaces are often called planes (especially the Euclidean plane), or, more generally, surfaces.
 These include analogs to physical spaces, like flat planes, and curved surfaces like spheres, cylinders, and cones, which can be infinite or finite.
 Some two-dimensional mathematical spaces are not used to represent physical positions, like an affine plane or complex plane.

 Flat

 The most basic example is the flat Euclidean plane, an idealization of a flat surface in physical space such as a sheet of paper or a chalkboard.
 On the Euclidean plane, any two points can be joined by a unique straight line along which the distance can be measured.
 The space is flat because any two lines transversed by a third line perpendicular to both of them are parallel, meaning they never intersect and stay at uniform distance from each-other.